 Uniqueness comes from diversity and small farming communities.
-And this is what pushed Martin Bienerth and his wife Maria Meyer to take over a dairy farm in the so called Bündner Land.
+And this is what pushed Martin Bienerth and his wife Maria Meyer to take over a dairy farm in the so-called Bündner Land.
+She is responsible for the milk.
+He is responsible for the cheese.
+To put it simply.

 For the couple, the dairy in Andeer was kind of an experiment, a place to try out new ideas and dreams.
 After 18 years, and with ups and downs, the experiment can be deemed a success.
 Five farming families bring 400,000 liters of milk per year to Sennerei Andeer to be processed into different products, like raw milk, sour milk, cream, sour cream, butter, buttermilk, yoghurt, quark, Ziger fresh cheese, and another 25 delicious varieties of cheeses.
 The passion for making cheese brought Martin and Maria close to the Alps where milk, as the source of life, is cultivated and made.